Looking for some inspiration for your bathroom decor? Why not go the simple route with the classic and always-fashionable black and white?

 Fun and Traditional

 Here's another interpretation of the traditional bathroom, photographed by Olga Chertova, in black and white.
-This fun, cheery design takes full advantage of the natural light from the large window to avoid a dark, closet look.
+This fun, cheery design takes full advantage of the natural light from the large window to avoid a dark, closet-like look.

 But what really makes it interesting is its combination of patterns in the tile.
 Three different patterns, two on the walls and one on the floor, make this bathroom the opposite of boring.
 Some might say it's a little bit overwhelming, especially if your tastes are more minimal.